Doping in figure skating: History

 PEDs such as meldonium, pseudoephedrine and torasemide have been used in the sport of figure skating.
 These drugs have little to do with building bulk muscle but can potentially be used to encourage a faster recovery, or diuretics may be used for weight loss.
 In terms of the technical complexity of figure skating, former American figure skater Scott Hamilton has stated that "It takes years to teach your body what it needs to do.
 Instant strength will hinder those efforts, not aid them."
 According to Dr. Franklin Nelson, chairman of the medical advisers to the International Skating Union (ISU): "Most drugs that are apparently used in other sports just are not effective in figure skating...where you change direction, change speeds, do lifts, jumps and spins", a viewpoint shared by many coaches in the figure skating community.
 Figure skating requires lean figures from both men and women for both aesthetic and mechanical reasons, with an emphasis on achieving "a sleek, graceful bodily appearance while preserving the power, balance and flexibility a competitive athlete requires".
 This could lead one to focus on weight loss, maintaining a low BMI, and a host of other medical issues such as developing an eating disorder.

-Though there is a long history of illegal PEDs use documented for swimming and cycling but not in figure skating, but there continue to be individuals who will use illegal PEDs For example, the prolific use of illegal PEDs during the Tour de France by the most notable cyclist, Lance Armstrong.
-The use of performance-enhancing drugs or PEDs such as steroids which boost muscle growth, narcotics to suppress pain, beta blockers to slow the heart rate.
-This can drastically improve an individual's athletic performance in these particular sports due to the specific physical demands in these sports.
-But compared to figure skating, the inherent complexity found in figure skating often discourages the use of illegal PEDs and the cost of being caught could be detrimental to their career.
-If caught in competition Nelson, an experienced Olympic judge, states that ″Our rules are 15 months for a first offence and life for any subsequent offence,″ ″The sanctions are so extreme that they would effectively end a career″.
+Though there is a long history of illegal PED use documented for swimming and cycling, it is much less common in figure skating.
+While PED use can drastically improve an individual's athletic performance in these particular sports due to the specific physical demands in these sports, the inherent complexity found in figure skating often discourages the use of illegal PEDs and the cost of being caught could be detrimental to their career.
+Nelson, an experienced Olympic judge, states that in figure skating, ″Our rules are 15 months for a first offence and life for any subsequent offence,″ ″The sanctions are so extreme that they would effectively end a career″.
 The nature of figure skater has one focused on their weight through controlling their diets to improve performance, opposed to using PEDs which could negatively impact their career due to the cost of being caught.